Frequently Asked Questions

 A. No, because you will not have been in the United States for a long enough period of time to qualify for OPT under U.S. Government regulations.

-Q. Who will help me with my job search during the dual degree program?
+Q. Who will help me with my job search during the program?

 A. The Career Center at Singapore Management University will provide career counseling and placement services including a series of workshops on job search skills and techniques.
 At the same time, you will have access to Olin Business School’s extensive network of alumni throughout the Asia-Pacific region.
-Therefore, students in the dual degree program will benefit from the placement networks of both schools.
+Therefore, students will benefit from the placement networks of both schools.

 Q. Will I receive one degree at the end of this program, or two?